-Debate on California All-Electric New Buildings is Coming to a Head
+Debate on All-Electric New Buildings in California Is Coming to a Head

 Builder and property owner groups have also opposed an all-electric baseline, saying it could increase costs and run against consumers’ desire for gas appliances.

-Research indicates that all-electric buildings reduce utility bills, largely by replacing gas-fired heating with ground source heat pumps, and reduce health risks from gas-fired ranges by replacing them with induction stovetops.
+Research indicates that all-electric buildings reduce utility bills, largely by replacing gas-fired heating with ground-source heat pumps, and reduce health risks from gas-fired ranges by replacing them with induction stovetops.
 They can also be cheaper to build, primarily because they replace two sets of energy delivery infrastructure with one.

 But California building industry groups wrote a letter to the CEC in August disputing those claims.
-The letter cited data from members indicating that construction and utilities costs for all-electric homes are equal to or slightly higher than mixed-fuel construction, and that energy costs could be higher for all-electric homes in some parts of the state.
+The letter cited data from members indicating that construction and utility costs for all-electric homes are equal to or slightly higher than mixed-fuel construction and that energy costs could be higher for all-electric homes in some parts of the state.

-The groups also suggested that the CEC previously agreed to forego an all-electric baseline in the current Title 24 code cycle, in exchange for builders agreeing to support the solar mandate for new homes put in place this year under the last code cycle.
+The groups also suggested that the CEC previously agreed to forgo an all-electric baseline in the current Title 24 code cycle, in exchange for builders agreeing to support the solar mandate for new homes put in place this year under the last code cycle.

 Boosting the market dynamics for building electrification

-But all-electric building advocates say that California must act now to give builders, appliance makers, and other key industries the guidance they need to start to adapt to all-electric construction.
+But advocates of all-electric buildings say that California must act now to give builders, appliance makers and other key industries the guidance they need to start to adapt to all-electric construction.

 The CEC has proposed compliance credits for all-electric building, which could encourage more builders to adopt it, Pierre Delforge, senior scientist with the Natural Resources Defense Council, said in an interview.

 But that alone may not be enough, he said.
-An all-electric baseline “will create market capacity, and make it easier to shift the existing markets, because contractors will be more familiar with the technology, the costs will come down the cost curve.”
+An all-electric baseline “will create market capacity and make it easier to shift the existing markets, [and] because contractors will be more familiar with the technology, the costs will come down the cost curve.”

 “Leading with health and cost are the most important, the most likely to get the attention of consumers.
 But we can’t get mass adoption until we have a thriving market, with contractors who know the equipment and know it well.”

 That’s the point made in a Dec.
-1 letter to the CEC and Gov. Gavin Newsom from shareholder activist group Ceres, representing the Business for Innovative Climate and Energy Policy group of nearly 70 companies ranging from IT giants like Adobe, Microsoft and Salesforce to retail giants like McDonalds, Nike and Starbucks.
+1 letter to the CEC and Gov. Gavin Newsom from shareholder activist group Ceres, representing the Business for Innovative Climate and Energy Policy group of nearly 70 companies ranging from IT giants like Adobe, Microsoft and Salesforce to retail giants like McDonald's, Nike and Starbucks.

 “Commercial and residential developers have been slow to change their building practices on the basis of suspected higher costs,” the group wrote.
 “Establishment of a 2022 all-electric building code will provide critical policy certainty that businesses need to plan and invest in the future.”